Topics to Talk About – 15 Experts Reveal Their Favorite Conversation Starters

 Follow-on question: What were the conditions that led to that experience?

-This is powerful enough I actually created a tutorial for using these questions at https://www.conditionsoflearning.com/”
+This is powerful enough I actually created a tutorial for using these questions at https://www.conditionsoflearning.com/ you’re sure to find several topics to talk about there.”

 Neil Jarret – EdTech 4 Beginners